scotentSD/scotentSD.github.io/_posts/2020-07-03-neurodiversity.md

 Good visuals will make your information more memorable, and will help support people's attention.

-### 4. Use fewer words and use simple sentences and bullets point
+### 4. Use fewer words and use simple sentences and bullet points
 Only give people what is relevant to them at the right time.

 Dont create a wall of text.